 Jonathan took the first point of the year for hoping Amazon Translate’s Batch Translation will help us understand Larry Ellison’s keynote addresses.
 That’s a solid 100% lead!

-Welcome to episode 258 of the Cloud Pod podcast – where the forecast is always cloudy!
-This week your hosts Justin, Matthew, and Jonathan...
+Welcome to episode 262 of the Cloud Pod podcast – where the forecast is always cloudy!
+Justin, and Ryan are your hosts this week,...